The Narrows: Post-European contact

 The first recorded European entrance into The Narrows off the East Coast of North America, was in 1524 by the Italian Florentine explorer Giovanni da Verrazzano (1485–1528), who was in the employ of and sailing for the Kingdom of France and its monarch, King Francis I, who set anchor off-shore in the strait and was greeted by a group of Lenape natives, who paddled out to meet him onboard his new strange huge sailing vessel in the strait.

 Two and a half centuries later, in July and August 1776, the British naval and land forces under commanding General William Howe (1729–1814), in their campaign to take New York City and destroy the colonial American patriots' year-old rebellion, had already landed on nearby undefended Staten Island the previous month of early July 1776, undertook an amphibious operation moving northeast across The Narrows and New York Bay and landed south of and near the village of Brooklyn on the South Shore at the western end of Long Island.
 There they soon routed General George Washington's dug-in defending Continental Army by a long sweeping end-run flank attack at the famous Battle of Long Island (a.k.a. the Battle of Brooklyn) of August 27, 1776, before they made their escape, evacuating at night by barge / rowboats across the East River back to Manhattan, during the decisive New York and New Jersey campaign of the American Revolutionary War (1775–1783).

 The Staten Island Tunnel, carrying the New York City Subway system line under and across The Narrows, was partially built during the 1920s but was never completed.
-The subsequent prominent landmark of a suspension-style span Verrazzano-Narrows Bridge was completed across The Narrows four decades later in November 1964.
-Designated then as the longest suspension bridge in the world at the time, it is still the longest suspension bridge existing in the United States (by length of the main span).
+The subsequent prominent landmark of a suspension span Verrazzano–Narrows Bridge was completed across The Narrows four decades later in November 1964.
+Designated then as the longest suspension bridge in the world at the time, it is still the longest suspension bridge in the United States (by length of the main span).

 An 1832 published view of The Narrows and New York Bay by the Swiss/French artist Karl Bodmer (1809–1893), drawn during his American travels in the 1830s.
 Pictured with the early 19th century to mid-20th century military post of Fort Lafayette (1815–1960, originally named Fort Diamond) on Hendricks Reef, visible off the Brooklyn / Long Island eastern shore of the Narrows / Bay.